4. Motion Planning

 robot config launches a virtual environment representing an airplane hangar with a mobile manipulator.
 The robot has a mobile base, a robotic arm, and integrated sensors.

-Represents the values of the robot's actuators, including their positions, velocities, and efforts.
+A joint-space waypoint, which is also called a joint state, represents the values of the robot's actuators, including their positions, velocities, and efforts.
 It is used to describe the robot's configuration in joint space.
 In MoveIt Pro, joint states are represented by the moveit_studio_agent_msgs::RobotJointState

 message type, which can contain multiple joint states for different robot components (e.g., arm, base).